buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Proportioned like a common roach but about 40 cm long and weighing about 4 kg, it is a creature completely devoid of intellect, acting only on pure instinct.
 They are now common in caves near volcanoes or red dragon lairs, having adapted to living on Earth.

-In the nest where they dwell, there is at least one queen who commands the roaches, extremely larger and stronger.
+In the nest where they dwell, there is at least one queen who commands the roaches, much larger and stronger.
 Explosive Roaches feed on coal, burnt wood, burnt carcasses.
 They are extremely fond of diamonds which, once burned, are true delicacies.

 ### Fire Giant